OutSystems/docs-odc/src/eap/building-apps/ui/reuse/intro.md

 ---
-summary: Using blocks in OutSystems improves reusability and maintainability of applications.
+summary: Explore how OutSystems Developer Cloud (ODC) enhances UI reusability and maintainability through the use of blocks for common interface elements.
 tags:
 locale: en-us
 guid: b5909d7e-3f2e-4c0c-bf25-a312d12be834